 There’s so much flavour happening in this pan right now, and only a quarter of the fat and calories when compared with typical creamy sauce recipes.
 Pan fried garlic followed closely by sun dried tomatoes and mushrooms AND melted parmesan cheese through this sauce makes this dinner incredible.

-How does one make a creamy sauce with no cream, or weird ingredients?
+How to make a creamy sauce with no cream

-I’m hearing your desperation.
-First, coat your chicken breasts (or thighs), in a mixture of flour and parmesan cheese.
-You can use all purpose or plain flour, however, I used Tapioca Flour for this chicken to cut back on gluten.
+- First, coat your chicken breasts (or thighs), in a mixture of flour and parmesan cheese.
+You can use all purpose, plain flour or Tapioca Flour to cut back on gluten.
 Tapioca Flour is made from cassava root and incredible for gluten free cooking and baking.
-I use this brand.

 Do you see how creamy this sauce is?
 And how without cream?
 Using normal, humble milk.
 That’s it.
 That’s the BIG secret that’s really no secret.
 Milk mixed with cornstarch when it’s simmering = a beautiful, thick and creamy sauce without the fat and calories of thickened or heavy based creams.
 A beautiful, weeknight OR weekend meal that FEELS like a cheat meal withOUT any cheating.